Elisa Tavárez: Training and career

 Tavárez studied music education in Spain under Pilar de la Mora at the Madrid Conservatory, and always won first place in her concerts and auditions.
 She was invited to perform before the Queen of Spain, also earning well-deserved applause.
 After returning to Puerto Rico where she also presented concerts, she presented additional concerts in Central America, Cuba, and the United States.

+Death

+Elisa Tavárez died on April 4, 1960, in Santurce, Puerto Rico at age 80.
+She is buried at the Buxeda Cemetery in Carolina, Puerto Rico.

 Accolades

 She is recognized in Ponce at the Park of Illustrious Ponce Citizens.